 The center line

-The center line is like the backbone of the road.
-It's the first survey item to capture.
-The center line is usually part of the required survey items and it will determine the alignment of the section lines.
+The center line is the backbone of the road.
+It's the first survey item to be captured.
+The center line is also usually part of the required survey items and it will determine the alignment of the section lines.

 To avoid perspective distortions and to make center line detection easier let's use the 2D view mode.
 In general, you can draw the center line based on the road marking using the Polyline tool.
 A section line will be added on each vertex, so to keep the CAD model lightweight, use as few clicks as possible to survey the center line.
 Obviously, in turns, you need more vertices to properly capture the curves.